boostercloud/booster/packages/rocket-auth-aws-infrastructure/README.md

 }
 ```

-### Resend Sing Up Confirmation Code
+### Resend Sign-up confirmation code

-If for whatever reason the confirmationCode never reach your email or phone you can ask the api to resend a new one.
+If for some reason the confirmationCode never reach your email or your phone via SMS you can ask the api to resend a new one.

 #### Endpoint